monero-project/monero-site/docs/how-to-link-to-moneropedia-terms.md

 ## Option 1: Linking in Astro Content Collections (.md Files)

-If you're writing in a Markdown file that's part of an Astro Content Collection (e.g., a blog post), the built-in `remark-moneropedia` plugin does the linking for you automatically.
+If you're writing in a Markdown file that's part of an Astro Content Collection (e.g., a blog post), the built-in `satteri-moneropedia` plugin does the linking for you automatically.

 ### What It Does
 - It looks for terms starting with `@` (like `@airgap`).